edwinst/remedybg_wishlist/README.md

     **Examples:** The Modules view is almost unusable without such features, I'm afraid.

-*   **(use) for table cells which are only shown partially, show the full cell contents if possible on mouse over** in the status line or *in a separate full-width line at the bottom of the window*, a line which can be disabled for people optimizing vertical screen space.
+*   **(use) For table cells which are only shown partially, show the full cell contents if possible on mouse over** in the status line or *in a separate full-width line at the bottom of the window*, a line which can maybe be disabled for people who want to optimize vertical screen space.

-    **Note:** I think I'd like this better than showing text in pop-ups / "tooltips" as is down now for the EFLAGS register.
+    **Note:** I think I'd like this better than showing text in pop-ups / "tooltips" as is done now for the EFLAGS register.
     A dedicated line for such mouse-over text would minimize distraction of the user, text running off-screen, etc..
-    Also, importantly: Such a separate mouse-over-line could work nicely while stepping if one leaves the mouse hovering over the same spot.
-Motto: Left hand/keyboard for stepping, right hand/mouse for inspection, similar to how it is done in games.
+    Also, importantly: Such a separate mouse-over-line could work nicely while stepping if one leaves the mouse hovering over the same spot. *Motto: Left hand/keyboard for stepping, right hand/mouse for inspection, similar to how it is done in games.*

 # All tabbed views